As of 08/12/2025

 Chart of Allstate (ALL)

 I show this (Allstate) to illustrate how price can rise for a time before plunging.
 The horizontal green line shows the handle.
-The pattern confirms when price closes above the line (A).
+The pattern confirms as valid when price closes above the line (A).
 After that, the stock retraces back to the thin blue line (about midway down the handle) before rising to B. Then we see the drop to C.

 The end.